Frank Chikane

 Frank Chikane (born 3 January 1951 in Bushbuckridge, Transvaal) is a South African civil servant, writer and cleric.
-He is a member of the African National Congress and moderator of the Commission of the Churches on International Affairs for the World Council of Churches (WCC).
+He is a member of the African National Congress and moderator of the Commission of the Churches on International Affairs for the World Council of Churches.

 Early life and education

 Chikane was born to James and Erenia Chikane and he grew up in Soweto attending Naledi High School.
 As the son of a preacher in the Apostolic Faith Mission of South Africa (AFM), a South African Pentecostal church, Chikane was able to receive an education.
 After finishing high school, Chikane attended the University of the North to study sciences in hopes of becoming a physician.
-While at the university, Chikane became involved in the Black Consciousness Movement, also known as the Stephen Biko movement, and met Cyril Ramaphosa, who went on to become a post-apartheid South African President, and others.
+While at the university, Chikane became involved in the Black Consciousness Movement, also known as the Steve Bantu Biko movement, and met Cyril Ramaphosa, who went on to become a post-apartheid South African President, and others.

 Chikane led protests at the university against apartheid, which resulted in his leaving the university without a degree in 1975.